Anshul619/HLD-System-Designs/src/2_AWSComponents/1_NetworkingAndContentDelivery/AmazonAPIGateway/Readme.md

 - You can also use [AWS Lambda functions](../../4_ComputeServices/AWSLambda.md) to verify and authorize bearer tokens such as JWT tokens or SAML assertions.

 ## Caching of API response
-- The response of the APIs, can be cached in the API Gateway.
+- The [response of the APIs can be cached](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-caching.html) in the API Gateway.

 ## API Keys for Third-Party Developers
 - If you’re using REST APIs, API Gateway helps you manage the ecosystem of third-party developers accessing your APIs.